EvolOfThings/Evoluron/Evoluron.md

 - When the circumstances are absolutely overwhelming, just take a deep breath and tell yourself that "It's all going to be alright, one day at a time towards the progress".

 - Avoiding failure leads to lead a failed life.

+- When lost or in a bad headspace, start fresh.
+Don't go for self improvement now, go for self transformation.
+It is radically changing the way you do things.

+-